-If you are running a test environment, you can quickly add, edit, and delete a relational or CSV data source in the Pentaho User Console using the Data Source wizard.
 You can restrict access to a data source by individual user or user role; by default, authenticated users are limited to view-only permissions.
 (See "Assigning Data Source Permissions for the Pentaho User Console" in the Pentaho Security Guide for more information.)
 This means that they are limited to selecting a data source from a list of available options.

 Note: Non-administrative users of the Pentaho User Console do not see icons or buttons associated with adding, editing, or deleting a data source.
-They are also not allowed to create a data source.